datahub-project/datahub/docs/how/delete-metadata.md

 ## Accessing datahub CLI

-To use the datahub CLI you need to have the datahub Python package installed as explained in [Metadata Ingestion](../../metadata-ingestion/README.md) or you can use the `metadata-ingestion` docker image as explained in [Docker Images](../../docker/README.md).
-In case you are using Kubernetes you can start a pod with the metadata-ingestion docker image, get in the shell of the pod and you will have the access to datahub CLI in your kubernetes cluster.
+To use the datahub CLI you need to have the datahub Python package installed as explained in [Metadata Ingestion](../../metadata-ingestion/README.md) or you can use the `datahub-ingestion` docker image as explained in [Docker Images](../../docker/README.md).
+In case you are using Kubernetes you can start a pod with the `datahub-ingestion` docker image, get in the shell of the pod and you will have the access to datahub CLI in your kubernetes cluster.

 ## Configuring DataHub CLI